AnalystDan/investigate-a-dataset/README.md

 # Questions this analysis will be answering

-What are the properties associated with high revenue?
+What are the properties associated with high revenue? <br>
-What variable is most correlated with movie revenue?
+What variable is most correlated with movie revenue? <br>
-Top 10 most profitable movies based on revenue?
+Top 10 most profitable movies based on revenue? <br>
-Top 10 most expensive movies?
+Top 10 most expensive movies? <br>
-Top 10 most popular IMDB movies?
+Top 10 most popular IMDB movies? <br>
 Top 10 most rated movies?